cortesi/nvi/README.md

-# Nvi - a tookit for writing Neovim plugins in Rust
+# nvi - Neovim plugins in Rust

-# Development